Dr Adetunmise Dada

 01/12/2019 - 31/03/2021.
 EP/R511705/1 (PI): Engineering and Physical Sciences Research Council (EPSRC) Impact Acceleration Account (IAA).
 “Daylight quantum key distribution at 2 microns: a field test” (BroadDayQComm).

-Adetunmise has over 6 years of experience in assisting MSc- and PhD-student day-to-day supervision.
+Adetunmise has over 8 years of experience in MSc- and PhD-student day-to-day supervision.

 Adetunmise has served as course tutor for SUPAENP (Experimental Nanophysics): SUPA (Scottish Universities Physics Alliance) Graduate School Course for 1st year PhD students (Winter/Spring 2014-2016), and as course demonstrator, grader and tutor for MSc Photonics Laboratory as well as undergraduate Mathematical Physics courses over several semesters between 2009 and 2015.
-He also conducted University of Bristol undergraduate (1st and 2nd year) physics workshops and small-group tutorials.
+He also conducted University of Bristol undergraduate (1st and 2nd year) physics workshops and small-group tutorials between 2017 and 2019.

 Professional activities & recognition